MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al272.md

 # Compiler Error AL272
 The anchoring symbol '{0}' must be a grouping symbol.

+## Description
+An anchoting symbol must be a grouping symbol.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also